The Monkey King 2: Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on five reviews, with an average rating of 6.96/10.

 Accolades

 Sequel

 A sequel, The Monkey King 3, was released in China on 16 February 2018.
 Zhao Liying was cast in the role of the Ruler of Women's Country.
-The original cast members of The Monkey King 2, Aaron Kwok, Feng Shaofeng, Xiaoshenyang and Him Law reprised their roles as Sun Wukong, Tang Sanzang, Zhu Bajie and Sha Wujing respectively in the film.
+The original cast members of The Monkey King 2, Aaron Kwok, Feng Shaofeng, Xiaoshenyang, and Him Law, reprised their roles in the film.